pryv/config-template-pryv.io/pryv.io/single node/INSTALL.md

-This manual contains installation instructions for a three-server setup of Pryv.
+This manual contains installation instructions for a single server setup of Pryv.
 You should have prepared your server with the Installation Prerequisites manual first.